How Much Does a Meta Ads Specialist Cost in 2026?

 How much does it cost to hire a Meta Ads Specialist in 2026?

-The cost ranges from twenty-five dollars per hour for a junior freelancer to one hundred fifty dollars or more per hour for an expert.
+In the open market, the cost ranges from twenty-five dollars per hour for a junior freelancer to one hundred fifty dollars or more per hour for an expert.
 On a monthly retainer basis, expect to pay three thousand to five thousand dollars for a junior specialist, five thousand to eight thousand for a mid-level practitioner, eight thousand to thirteen thousand for a senior specialist, and twelve thousand to twenty thousand for expert-level talent.
 These are the specialist management fees alone and do not include your actual ad spend budget.
 Agencies typically charge more due to overhead, with effective hourly rates of seventy-five to four hundred dollars depending on the agency tier.
-Managed talent platforms like EverestX offer rates between freelancer and agency pricing with added reliability and replacement guarantees.
+EverestX offers a single hourly model: ten to twelve dollars per hour for full-time (forty hours per week, about seventeen-hundred to twenty-one-hundred per month) or fourteen to sixteen dollars per hour for part-time (twenty hours per week, about twelve-hundred to fourteen-hundred per month), with the rate within each band depending on the specialist's experience and skills.
+No upfront fees, no hiring fees, no platform fees — a fraction of agency cost, with replacement guarantees.

 Should I pay a flat monthly fee or an hourly rate for Meta ads management?